Debugging

 SDK-style .csproj

-For the new project format, the debugging parameters have been transferred to a separate file launchsettings.json, which could be created/edited either manually or via UI: in the project properties Debug → General → Open debug launch profiles UI → Create a new profile → Executable.
-Example of the launchsettings.json content:
+For projects in the new format, the debugging parameters have moved to a separate file launchsettings.json, which can be created/edited both manually and through the UI: in the project properties Debug → General → Open debug launch profiles UI → Create a new profile → Executable.
+An example of the contents of launchsettings.json:

 {